kuzudb/kuzudb.github.io/docs/blog/what-every-gdbms-should-do.md

 2. Those long strings used to identify entities, e.g., Justin Trudea, are called URIs (for universal resource identifiers), and queries will frequently access and specify them.
-So systems should be competent on those.
+So systems should be competent in handling those.

-GDBMSs tend to support semi-structured schemas and certainly RDF systems have good technique to handle URIs.
+GDBMSs tend to support semi-structured schemas and certainly RDF systems have good techniques to handle URIs.
 These applications are directly in the realm of graph-based DBMSs.
 Currently, they are directly targeted by RDF systems but I'm convinced GDBMSs should also implement techniques to efficiently support them[^7].